-If you are thinking about applying to Letourneau University, there is no application fee, which means it is free to apply.
+If you are applying to Letourneau University, there is no application fee, which means it is free to apply.

 |Admissions Test Policy||Not optional and are considered|

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|